 Make a list of what you find in each room.
 What makes you happy and what you could easily do without.
 Don’t forget the aspect of function.
 For example, too many papers around?
 Maybe you need more storage solutions.
 Make a note of that.
 You never go into certain rooms.
 There may be a reason for that.
 Make a note of that, too.
 Take really good notes!

 3. Check your wallet.

 Most everyone does not have the budget to design a space that completely reflects what they like.
-I have plenty of hand-me down pieces that are more functional than anything, but there are elements of our spaces that we can change for very little money.
+I have plenty of hand-me-down pieces that are more functional than anything, but there are elements of our spaces that we can change for very little money.
 And, we can certainly delete certain items over time that bring us down or zap our energy.
 Pass those pieces on to someone else who enjoys them.
 See what your budget can allow for improvements in your space.

-Now that have taken note of where you are, here are some ways to go deeper and find what your personal esthetic is and what can define the space where you live to create the mood you wish and reflect who you are:
+Now that have taken note of where you are, here are some ways to go deeper and find what your personal aesthetic is and what can define the space where you live to create the mood you wish and reflect who you are:

 4. Be a collector.

 Start cutting out magazine pages and ads, grab color strips from the paint store, pull out a bristle of a brush because you like the texture or color, gather wood stain samples and fabric clippings, bring home that feather you found on your hike that you like, etc. You get it.
 Collect things that speak to you.
 Find a box that you can place all of that in.
 Remember – no judgment – just stuff you like.

 5. Get bored.

 Create a Pinterest account and create some boards with pins that inspire you.
 Don’t analyze it too much.
 It may seem unrelated but that is okay.